amartincolby/Rust-Quick-Guide/README.md

     double-colon syntax means it is a method on the type itself and will never change.
 A good analogy for those coming from other OO languages is to see the double-colon as calling static methods.
-The different syntax helps provide clarity as to where and how method calls work.
+The different syntax helps provide clarity as to where and how method calls work. */

-    The functionality seems duplicated, and for the use case here it is, but the underlying process is very different.
-These will be discussed later.  */

     // TODO: Cover this subject.
 Cover traits.

-    /*** Tuples ***/

-    /* Rust refers to tuples as a form of struct, which makes sense.
-If a struct is a set of primitive values in a shared space, sitting together in memory, then a classic tuple fits the bill.
-I am not a fan of it because I see a key element of structs as being key access Just as with traditional structs, names for tuples use CamelCase.
-Unlike traditional structs, they are accessed by order instead of key.
-None of this should be new to basically every programmer on Earth. */

-    struct Coordinate(i32, i32);

-    let treasure = Coordinate(42, 2001);
+Cover how String::from() is different from .to_string(), even though they produce the same output.

     /*** Union ***/